xword/java-npm-gradle-integration-example/README.md

 rootProject.name = 'java-npm-integration'
 ```

-The directory structure is expected to be as the following:
+The directory structure is expected to be as below:

 ```
 java-npm-integration/